Select Page

 Russell Barkley

 Meet Russell Barkley, who has explored ADHD and its implications for half a century, looking at parental relationships, its effects on executive functioning as well as it long-term health and occupational outcomes.
-Lately, he’s been studying mortality rates and life expectancy as he has followed ADHD through adulthood, showing it is not only a mental health problem but a health concern as well.

 David Barlow

-David Barlow explores a new approach to therapy: Transdiagnostic Therapeutic Elements that would be applicable across a range of disorders.
-Watch as he tells us more.
+David Barlow explores a new approach to therapy, using Transdiagnostic Therapeutic Elements that would be applicable across a range of disorders.

 Judy Beck

-Listen to Judy Beck as the teacher comes full circle, returning to her roots.
-It includes fascinating insights, especially a discussion of the principles and fidelity inherent in manuals and the need to conceptualize the patient’s individual needs.
+Beck’s interview includes fascinating insights, including a discussion of the principles and fidelity inherent in manuals, as well as the need to conceptualize the patient’s individual needs.

 David Burns